BYLAWS of the League of Women Voters of Tompkins County

 The LWVTC may act only in conformity with, and not contrary to, the position taken by the LWVUS and the LWVNYS.

-ARTICLE X National Convention, State Convention and Council
+National Convention, State Convention and Council

 Section 1.
 National Convention.

-The Board, at a meeting before the date on which the names of delegates must be sent to the national office, shall select delegates to that convention under the provisions of the bylaws of the LWVUS and our local policy.
+The board, at a meeting before the date on which the names of delegates must be sent to the national office, shall select delegates to that convention under the provisions of the bylaws of the LWVUS and our local policy.

 Section 2.
 State Convention.

-The Board, at a meeting before the date on which the names of delegates must be sent to the State office, shall select delegates to that convention under the provisions of the bylaws of the LWVNYS and our local policy.
+The board, at a meeting before the date on which the names of delegates must be sent to the state office, shall select delegates to that convention under the provisions of the bylaws of the LWVNYS and our local policy.

 Section 3.
 State Council.

-The Board, at a meeting before the date on which the names of delegates must be sent to the state office, shall select delegates to the Council under the provisions of the bylaws of the LWVNYS and our local policy.
+The board, at a meeting before the date on which the names of delegates must be sent to the state office, shall select delegates to the Council under the provisions of the bylaws of the LWVNYS and our local policy.

 ARTICLE XI.
-Parliamentary Authority

 Section 1.
 Parliamentary Authority.